Defining Minimalism and Running

 Well, Ive tried everything, she said.
 Ice, anti-inflammatory drugs, the Strassburg Sock, orthotics.
 I guess I just need more support for my feet.

 Or less support, I replied.

 She shot me a look of complete surprise.
 Well, I know that I pronate, so my feet must need more control.

 Or less support, I again replied.
 I can be stubborn at times, as my wife always keeps reminding me.

 What do you mean?
 Can you explain further? asked Melissa.

 Before I answered her, I had one of those vivid flashbacks.
 I remembered one of my first encounters with a podiatrist by the name of Dr. Radelman (his real name).
 After suffering from plantar fasciitis for several months and trying the same steps Melissa had tried to alleviate this insidious condition, it had seemed time to turn to a trained medical professional.
 As expected, I was hoping for that sudden cure.
 Heres what the doctor said to me:

 Yes, thats true, I replied.
 It just never seems to go away.
 The plantar fasciitis, I mean.

 Perhaps you should think about giving up running, he said.
-I cant do that.